How to Become a FBI Special Agent

 - Consider an advanced degree.
 While a bachelor's degree is the required minimum for employment, possessing a higher degree could help an applicant stand out in the competitive FBI application process.
 A master's degree in a field like criminology could also allow applicants to enter a more specialized special agent position.

-- Begin building physical strength.
+- Build physical strength.
 Since a physical examination is part of the FBI hiring process, students should begin building their strength and endurance as soon as possible.
 Students can participate in cardiovascular and strength-training routines while still in college to ensure they can later meet all physical tests when they apply.

 Step 2: Gain Related Work Experience